UTexas

 1. Multiple Charged Students: Allegations against more than one student that arise out of a single incident or course of conduct may be heard together.

-1. A student may request a separate hearing in writing directly to the Dean of Students.
+1. A student may request a separate hearing in writing directly to Student Conduct.

-2. The Dean of Students will determine whether to grant the request.
+2. Student Conduct will determine whether to grant the request.

-2. A least three (3) days before the hearing date, the accused student, or the Complainant in a Track C case, must provide the following information, if any, to the Dean of Students:
+2. A least two (2) days before the hearing date, the accused student must provide the following information, if any, to Student Conduct:

 1. A list of any witnesses the student may call to participate in the hearing.
-The list must include a summary of each witness’s connection to the case and their anticipated testimony;
+The list must include a summary of each witness’s connection to the case;

 2. Copies of any supporting documentation the student intends to use in the hearing; and